commercetools/telefonistka/docs/argocd.md

 In most cases users directly manipulate Kubernetes manifests in their DRY form (Helm chart/value files or Kustomize configuration), causing a change to have unexpected results in the rendered manifests.
 Additionally, the state of the in-cluster objects is not always known in advance which prevents the users from knowing the exact change that will happen in the cluster after merging a PR.

-By posting the differences between the cluster objects and the manifests rendered from the PR branch the PR author **and reviewer** can have a better understanding of the effects of a PR merge.
+Posting the differences between the cluster objects and the manifests rendered from the PR branch helps the PR author and reviewer better understand the effects of a PR merge.

 In cases where the rendered diff output goes over the maximum GitHub comment size limit, Telefonistka will try to split each ArgoCD application diff into a separate comment.